As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-We’ve all tried to chill our Champagne in the kitchen freezer and forgotten it until the next day.
+We’ve all tried to chill our Champagne in the kitchen freezer and forget it until the next day.
 Many people are panicked that their prized bottle of bubbly may not just be ruined but potentially explode all over their frozen food.
 So is frozen Champagne necessarily ruined?

 Champagne will freeze at 15°F to 20°F (-9°C to -6°C) in most freezers set to 0°F but it is not necessarily ruined.
 Frozen Champagne can be safely thawed and be used for drinking or cooking as long as heat is not applied to expedite thawing.